First Opium War: Qing dynasty

 China did not have a unified navy, instead allowing individual provinces to manage naval defenses.
 Although the Qing had invested in naval defences for their adjacent seas in earlier periods, after the death of the Qianlong Emperor in 1799, the navy decayed as more attention was directed to suppressing the Miao Rebellion and White Lotus Rebellion.
 These conflicts left the Qing treasury bankrupt.
 The remaining naval forces were badly overstretched, undermanned, underfunded and uncoordinated.

 From the onset of the war, the Chinese navy was severely disadvantaged.
 Chinese war junks were intended for use against pirates or equivalent types of vessels, and were more effective in close range river engagements.
 Due to their ships' slow speeds, Qing captains consistently found themselves sailing towards much more manoeuvrable British ships, and as a consequence the Chinese could only use their bow guns.
-The size of the British ships made traditional boarding tactics useless, and the junks carried smaller numbers of inferior weaponry.
+The size of the British ships made traditional boarding tactics useless, and the junks carried fewer and inferior weapons.
 In addition, the Chinese ships were poorly armoured; in several battles, British shells and rockets penetrated Chinese magazines and detonated gunpowder stores.
 Highly manoeuvrable steamships such as Nemesis could decimate small fleets of junks, as the junks had little chance of catching up to and engaging the faster British steamers.
 The only western-style warship in the Qing Navy, the converted East Indiaman Cambridge, was destroyed in the Battle of First Bar.

 Apparently, the Chinese emperor was aware of this.
 In an 1842 edict he said: